 I have always dreamed of living in an exotic place near the beach and I am going to make that a reality!
 I live currently an hour drive away from the empty beautiful beaches here in the south of Thailand, but a nice place closer to the beach would be my ultimate goal.

-There are lots of positive aspects to living in Thailand in comparison to the West that I will tell you all about.
+There are lots of positive aspects to living in Thailand in comparison to the West.
 Thailand has much to offer.

 Welcome to Thailand.

 Living your dream as a TESOL teacher in Thailand isn’t hard to accomplish.
 I know that it is a huge step to give up your life back home and dive into new adventures of teaching English in Thailand.
-Relocating to Thailand and perhaps starting to study for your TESOL degree is a life changing experience and could be scary, so that’s why I want to provide you with real and honest information what it is like to live and teach here.
+Relocating to Thailand and perhaps starting to study for your TESOL degree is a life changing experience and could be scary, but Thailand is a safe country to live in.

-If you have a comment and/or have any questions, feel free to leave them below and I will be more than happy to help you out.
+If you have any questions, feel free to leave a comment and I will be more than happy to help you out.